Mixed Breeds

 The Pyrador can have coat colors after either parent.

 His thick and fluffy double coat will definitely keep him warm even in the coldest of conditions, and he would happily live in a super cold climate.
 He will sport any color of either parent, which could mean white, cream, yellow, brown, or black.
 It is likely that he will take one solid color as opposed to a mixture, but you can never be fully sure with a crossbreed.
-More than likely due to both breeds having a lighter coat variant, your Pyrador is likely to have short or fluffy white fur.
+More than likely, due to both breeds having a lighter coat variant, your Pyrador is likely to have short or fluffy white fur.

 Because both of his parents are working dogs from colder climates, you can be sure that his coat will shed heavily during shedding season, and moderately throughout the year, so if you don’t approve of dog hair then this guy is not the breed for you.